Rykka/miv.vim/README.md

 Markdown in Vim.

-Reason:
+*Reason*

 Though rst in vim [Riv.vim](https://github.com/Rykka/riv.vim) is enough for writing.

 but rst does not support javascript, which is a BIG disadvantage.

 Haven't start working yet, So any suggestion are welcome.